gspia/reflex-dom-htmlea/README.md

 ```
 so that you can type
 ```
-cabal configure --ghcjs
+cabal new-configure --ghcjs
-cabal build
+cabal new-build all
 ```
 for a semi-fast build-cycle.
 The build results can be found in
+`./dist-newstyle/build/x86_64-linux/ghcjs-0.2.1/htmlLeaExs-0.1.1.0/c/htmlLeaEx/build/htmlLeaEx/htmlLeaEx.jsexe`
-`dist/build/reflexHtmlLeaEx/reflexHtmlLeaEx.jsexe` -directory.
-Note that
+-directory.
-in order to see the fig in the example, you have to manually copy it into
+Note that in order to see the fig in the example, you have to manually copy
-the `...reflexHtmlLeaEx.jsexe/figs`-directory.
+it into the `...htmlLeaEx.jsexe/figs`-directory.

 To build in NixOs, just type nix-build.
 It assumes ghcjs and builds accordingly.
-This also builds the example-app and puts it into the result-directory.
+(At the moment this doesn't build the example app.
+You have to do it in one of the above ways.)

 If you want to use this in your own modules, you have to add this package
 to the list of packages so that nix can find it.
 Assuming git cloning,